 I’ve lost a lot trying to survive, myself included.
-I wasn’t the same person who came to this place 2 years ago, filled with so much hope, energy, and positivity.
-Jakarta, for me, is like Azkaban with dementors at every corner, sucking every bit of happiness out of me, and I’m left feeling hollow, empty, and depressed.
+I’m not the same person who came to this place 2 years ago, filled with so much hope, energy, and positivity.
+Jakarta, for me, is like Azkaban with dementors at every corner, sucking every bit of happiness out of me — and I’m left feeling hollow, empty, and depressed.
 It has deprived me of inspirations, creativity, and peace.

 I’m relieved that I’m leaving this city, and maybe a little bit ashamed that I couldn’t do better.
 But now, I’m ready to find myself again.